Hyperspectral Academy

 Not all hyperspectral sensors are designed with equally spaced or uniformly wide bands.
 Some systems, such as Pixxel’s Firefly constellation, are optimised with variable bandwidths to enhance detection of specific features in different parts of the spectrum.

-Default band combination (3A) of Pixxel’s Firefly constellation.
+Predefined band combinations for Pixxel’s Firefly constellation.

 HSI is also called an imaging spectrometry technique, merging two capabilities: the spatial resolution of imaging and the compositional insight of spectroscopy.
 This dual nature means hyperspectral data answers both "Where is something?" and "What is it made of?"